 Students from other countries (not including the United States) who wish to apply to Providence Theological Seminary will not find the Canadian immigration procedure complex or difficult.
 You may gain assistance and answers to your questions by contacting a regional Canadian consulate in the United States or by writing the Canadian Bureau of International Education, 408-151 Salter St. Ottawa, ON, Canada K1P 5H3.
 The general requirements are that the student:

 - Give evidence of acceptance at a Canadian college or seminary.

 - Have sufficient funds for maintenance, full tuition, and return transportation.
 International Students must deposit $500 in Canadian dollars to Providence Theological Seminary before the final letter of acceptance (for immigration purposes) will be issued.
 This money will be placed on the students account at Providence to later be used towards tuition costs.
-Students will also have to demonstrate that they have adequate funding ($15,700 for single and $20,000 for married students) in order to receive their student authorization from the Canadian government.
+Students will also have to demonstrate that they have adequate funding ($24,550 for single and $28,550 for married students with no kids) in order to receive their student authorization from the Canadian government.
+For more detailed information, please click here.
 These funds are applied to the costs accrued in the first year of studies.

 - Possess a valid passport or visa where necessary.

 - Obtain medical insurance coverage for the student and all dependants (available at registration).

 Current immigratin guidelines allow non-Canadian citizens to work on-campus (subject to the school's need) and allow spouses of full-time students to work off-campus.

 Those who desire theological training but do not have degree goals may be admitted as special students.
 They may take any class for which they meet the prerequisities.
 Proof of an undergraduate degree must be provided prior to registration.
 Official transcript(s) can be sent to the Admissions Office.
 A maximum of 15 hours may be taken as a Special Student.
 After 15 hours, students must apply for Seminary admission to a program of study.